nsensfel/prolix-coding-style/README.md

 Note:
-* An acceptable exception to these rules is considering `else if` as a single keyword, thus not requiring the `if` to be a separate block from the `else`.
 * The rules in this section do in fact specify that non-unary infix operators are not attached to their arguments and there is thus a either a space or a newline.